 Just as most families are dysfunctional, so are most law firms.
 Large or small, that just seems to be how they are.
-However, unlike that drunken uncle who everyone simply tolerates at family gatherings, we do get to choose whom we hire.
+However, unlike that drunken uncle whom everyone simply tolerates at family gatherings, we do get to choose whom we hire.
 We decide who becomes part of our work family.
 Yet a surprisingly large number of firms continue to tolerate low-level performers who negatively impact moral, and drain the time and energy of the A-players.
 A recent study asked 400 CEOs, business billionaires and other successful leaders and investors what percentage of business success could be attributed to various factors.
 On average, they said that 52% was due to human capital, with execution coming in second at 20%, followed by strategy at 17% and external factors (such as interest rates, competition, etc.) at 11%.
+See the book Who: The A Method for Hiring.
 If this is true of regular businesses, how much more pertinent must it be for law firms, where the product itself is the direct result of the intellectual and creative capacities of the lawyers?
 Having seen countless clients spend an excessive amount of time, energy and heartache figuring out how to manage ill-fitting employees, it is clear to me that the best investment you can make—whether you are a megafirm with thousands of lawyers across the globe or a solo practitioner with just an assistant—is to be clear, systematic and thorough in searching for and vetting candidates.
 Consider the following five suggestions for the next time you are faced with a hiring decision.

 1. Aim High – “The skill set we need is very unusual.”
 “I can’t pay as much as the other guys.”
 “I hired someone who looked great on paper but was a nightmare.
 So now I’m just looking for someone reasonably competent.”
 A wide range of experiences and assumptions interfere with attorneys’ aspirations to find great candidates.
 Lawyers are famously pessimistic.
 Don’t let this tendency prevent you from being seriously committed to finding someone great.
 After all, if you aim for 100% and get 95%, that is still far ahead of aiming for 75% and reaching it.
 One of the challenges is that hiring too often happens in a sense of crisis.
 “I just need someone who can ________” is a recipe for failure in the hiring process.
 You may be exhausted from running your practice without someone in that role, but finding the right person will be well worth the wait in the long run.